ice-wzl/Hacknetics/lin-priv-esc/lin-priv-esc.md

 ````
 find / -type f -a \( -perm -u+s -o -perm -g+s \) -exec ls -l {} \; 2> /dev/null
 ````
 - Note that /usr/sbin/exim-4.84-3 appears in the results.
-Try to find a known exploit for this version of exim.
-Exploit-DB, Google, and GitHub are good places to search!
+Exploit is in this repo.
-- Exploit code for this is in this repo.
+- Exploit-DB, Google, and GitHub are good places to search!
 - Check GTFO Bins and Google for SUID/SGID!!!